 Working with new people is always full of surprises.
 About a year ago, I learned that my co-founders have a very particular way of starting meetings: they like to take turns and share how each person is doing personally before the meeting begins.
-At first I thought these “check-in rounds” might be a waste of time.
-But after a few months, I realized that check-ins are an effective way to get the most out of a meeting.
+At first I thought these “opening and closing rounds” might be a waste of time.
+But after a few months, I realized that they're are an effective way to get the most out of a meeting.

-The first few check-ins we did were easy.
+The first few opening and closing rounds we did were easy.
 We shared what we did on the weekend or a funny story from outside of work.
 It was simple chit-chat, and took only 3–5 minutes.
-But over time, as we got more comfortable, the check-ins became a time to share important parts of our lives with each other.
+But over time, as we got more comfortable, the opening and closing rounds became a time to share important parts of our lives with each other.
 I learned about my co-founder Dan struggling to get enough sleep when his daughter would wake up in the middle of the night.
 I learned about my other co-founder Jen’s struggle when her recovery from a bike accident was slower than she had hoped.
-And when my father passed away this year, the check-in gave me an opportunity to talk about it with my team.
+And when my father passed away this year, this activity gave me an opportunity to talk about it with my team.

 Think back to the last time someone in the office annoyed you.
 Maybe you thought they were a jerk for not responding to that email, or for practically falling asleep in a meeting, or for being strangely giddy when everyone else was stressed.

 The people in your office probably aren’t jerks.
 But it can be easy to jump to that conclusion because we so often see coworkers through the very limited lens of work.
 Maybe that person who snapped at you just got in a traffic accident this morning.
 Maybe that person who is annoyingly giddy just got back from a great weekend away.
 But if no one ever shares how they’re doing, you would never know.